Alfred, Duke of Saxe-Coburg and Gotha: Barbados

 Prince Alfred Street in Bridgetown, the capital of Barbados, was named in his honour.
 It begins at the junction with Chapel Street and proceeds southward until reaching a car park along the Constitution river in the vicinity of the former James Fort.

 Canada

 Prince Alfred Bay, Nunavut, was named in his honour, as was Cape Prince Alfred in the North West Territories.
 Two islands in Ontario are named for Prince Alfred, one in the St Lawrence River near Brockville, and the other in Lake Nipigon north of Thunder Bay.
 The Prince Alfred Arch, a monument in Tangier, Nova Scotia, marks the spot Prince Alfred visited in 1861.

 New Zealand

-The name of the small township of Alfredton (near Eketahuna in the lower North Island of New Zealand) honours the prince.
+The name of the small township of Alfredton (near Eketāhuna in the lower North Island of New Zealand) honours the Prince.
 Alfred Street in central Auckland was named in his honour.
 The Bay of Plenty settlement of Galatea is named after his ship.
-Mt Alfred in Wellington - adjacent to Mt Victoria named after his mother and Mt Albert after his father - is named after him.
+Mt Alfred in Wellington - adjacent to Mount Victoria named after his mother and Mt Albert after his father - is named after him.